Clemson, South Carolina: Geography

 Clemson is located at 34°41′6″N 82°48′53″W (34.684930, −82.814777) approximately 27 mi west of downtown Greenville and 15 mi north of Anderson.
 The city is situated near the northwestern corner of South Carolina in the foothills of the Blue Ridge Mountains while also on the shores of Lake Hartwell.

 According to the United States Census Bureau, the city has an area of 20.5 sqkm, of which 19.3 sqkm is land and 1.2 sqkm, or 5.85%, is water.

 Climate

 Typical of the Upstate, Clemson has a humid subtropical climate (Köppen) characterized by hot, humid summers and cool winters.
 Precipitation is ample through the year, although it reaches a maximum in August and February; snowfall is typically sporadic with a normal seasonal (December through March) total accumulation of 2.2 in.

 National Register of Historical Places

-The following places and buildings in Clemson are listed on the National Register of Historic Places:
+The following places and buildings in Clemson City are listed on the National Register of Historic Places: